 The women were also convicts, and this UNESCO World Heritage site provides visitors with a unique insight into their lives and struggles as they sought to serve their time and reintegrate into the community.

-We strongly recommend the ‘Heritage Tour + Her Story‘ ticket (from $35pp) for the immersive and utterly compelling storytelling!
+I strongly recommend the ‘Heritage Tour + Her Story‘ ticket (from $35pp) for the immersive and utterly compelling storytelling!

 Children receive a free ‘Factory Tales’ activity book that will have them searching high and low to fill in the blanks.